Ask Sam: My landlord waits to cash my rent checks, putting me at risk of eviction. What should I do?

-My landlord has a system of dropping off self-addressed envelopes to my apartment each month for me to send my rent check in.
-For the past several months, however, she hasn't been doing this.
+My landlord has a system of dropping off self-addressed envelopes each month for tenants to send their rent checks in.
+However, for the past several months, she hasn't been doing this.
 Some of my neighbors have been sending their rent checks anyway, but she often doesn't cash them until right before they're about to become void.
-Furthermore, the landlord hasn't renewed my lease since it expired in 2015.
-Since she also isn't collecting checks, can I get away with not paying some portion of my rent?
+In addition, the landlord hasn't renewed my lease since it expired two years ago.
+Since she isn't collecting checks, can I get away with not paying some portion of my rent?

 You'll definitely want to keep paying your rent on time and in full, says Sam

 "Landlords who don't cash rent checks are using one of the oldest harassment techniques in the book," Himmelstein says.
 "They will do this in the hope that the tenant will spend the rent money, and then they can sue them for eviction."